90-Day DEXA Check-In: Leaner, Stronger, Still Shipping Code

 What’s Next?

-- Rowing erg — short, easy sessions after lifting.
-Initial tests show this may not work for me.
+- Rowing — short, easy sessions after lifting.

 I’ll run another DEXA mid-August and report back.